KatlegoJ/git-basic-exercises/README.md

 Hi, I like writing code.
-It is fun.
+It is fun, but challenging.